 When the time comes to print your labels, you now have a fully set-up mailing list that you can select when creating your labels.
 Check now our guide on how to print labels for a mailing list in Google Sheets.

 Use our free mailing list template for Google Sheets and Google Docs.
 To use the template, navigate to the link below and then click on Make a copy.
+Tip: you can also use this mailing list to send emails using our Gmail Mail Merge add-on.

 Print quality labels in a couple of clicks right from Google Docs.